Roibeard-Ruadhan/alcohol-free-ecommerse/TESTING.md

 * When the user clicks on the product image, it opens a new tab for the user to view a full page image of the product as intended. &check;
 * The quantity select box minus and plus buttons work correctly. i.e they decrease or increase quantity by 1 each time they are pressed. &check;
 * The quantity will not go below 1 as intended and above 99 as intended.
 If the user tries to manually input a number out of this range, they aren't able to & the button colour will change to signify no action taken &check;
-* The 'Add to Basket' button works as expected and adds the item(s) to basket. &check;
+* The 'Add to bag' button works as expected and adds the item(s) to bag. &check;
 * The price will appear underneath the name of the product with a euro sign beside it. &check;
 * The category of the product is displayed with a golden tag beside it which can be clicked to see further products in this category. &check;
 * The short description of the product is displayed so that the user can make an informed choice.
 This description was sourced by entering the product name followed by description into google &check;